 Submit the Final Abstract

 Your last task is to submit a final abstract summarizing your research goals and outcomes.
-You will receive additional information later in the year, but expect the deadline for this to coincide with the last day of classes.
-For example, the deadline for LASURI participants taking part only during Fall 2019 is Dec.
-6; for those continuing through Spring 2020, the deadline is May 1.
+You will receive additional information during the period of your award, but expect the deadline for the abstract to coincide with the last day of classes for the academic semester or year for which you have been funded.

 We also ask that you complete a short exit survey when you submit your abstract.
 As part of that process, we encourage you to include photographs of you engaging in the research and/or presenting your research.